combinator-ml/terraform-k8s-seldon/README.md

 ### Example Notebook

 Once inside Jupyter, browse to the demo notebook, which comes from the [official quick start guide](https://docs.seldon.io/projects/seldon-core/en/v1.1.0/workflow/quickstart.html).
-Follow the instructions in the notebook.
+Follow the instructions in the notebook to deploy a pre-trained model.

 ## Usage